Social media is key to UBalt’s image, reputation and outreach.

 - If you don’t know whom to contact or where to find the information in question, feel free to contact the Office of Marketing and Creative Services at 410.837.6190 for support.

-- use the UB identity properly: To avoid confusion between your account and the main UB accounts, do not use the main UB logo or Eubie, our mascot, for your profile image.
+- use our identity properly: To avoid confusion between your account and the main UBalt accounts, do not use our main logo or Eubie, our mascot, for your profile image.
 If you use a departmental logo, do not modify it in any way, i.e., changing the design or color.

 - respect intellectual property: When posting text, images or video, ensure that proper permissions are obtained and that proper credit is given when required.
 Do not post images downloaded from the internet unless they offer Creative Commons licensing; even then, ensure you’ve included proper credit.
 Additionally, Flickr offers an option to filter search returns by “Creative Commons only”—a great tool to find helpful stock imagery.

 - separate personal from professional: Balancing your professional and personal social media presences can be tricky, particularly if you are an avid user in both arenas.
 Keep content about your non-work life on your personal page.
 If you are using a personal account and represent yourself in association with UBalt, please make it clear that your opinions are your own and consider how your interactions in that capacity reflect on the University.